 The Research Ethics and Integrity Officer will then review your documents and determine what level of review is required or issue an ethics decision letter.
-The standard response time is within five working days.
+The standard response time is within five - seven working days.

 Following your initial submission of the SAFE, protocol and other documents you may be informed that a full ethics application is required for review at a SGREC review meeting (high risk studies).

 The St George’s Research Ethics Committee will then review your application at a review meeting to which you will be invited and an ethics decision letter will be issued.
 The standard response time is within five working days of the meeting.
 Please note that there is one SGREC Review Meeting each month.
 For meeting dates and submission deadlines please see our webpage About the St George’s Research Ethics Committee.

 If ethics favourable opinion and governance approval is issued, you will be required to submit an annual progress report form (Word) every year the study runs and an end of study notification form (Word) when the study is finished.

 Following approval, if you wish to make changes to your study, including (but not limited to) a change to the research team, study dates, participant documents or study design, you will need to submit an amendment application form (Word) for approval.